 Quinta Da Mo´

 This amazing property was once a derelict farm.
-Converted into an amazing eco complex it is a fantastic place to meld with nature while still having every amenity you might find in a big hotel.
+After the farm closed the property was purchased by Luisa and her husband who converted Quinta Da Mo' into an amazing eco complex.
+It is a fantastic place that melds with nature while still having every amenity you might find in a big hotel.
 The property has a handful of private bungalow style homes situated on several acres.
 They are each unique with different numbers of bedrooms and styles.
 Most of them were old grain mills and they make the perfect home away from home for any holiday.
 With full kitchens and private terraces, you will be in a lush, private sanctuary.
 With resident chickens, cute ducks that will follow you around and a giant carp you will be sure to feel like you are on a farm.

 Its lush relaxation area is perfect for reading a book and listening to the sound of the nearby waterfall.
 The jungle-like outdoor cooking area is a great place to sit and have an espresso, or rowboat around the pond with the resident ducks, relax in a hot tub while listening to the rain or enjoy a home cooked meal on your own private patio.
 Just don’t forget to try Luisa’s home cooked banana cake that she leaves in all the rooms for an impromptu breakfast or midnight snack.